-After the court has issued the application, there is a "cooling off" period of 20 weeks before you (or you and your partner jointly) can apply for a conditional order which is the first stage of the dissolution.
+After the court has issued the application, there is a "cooling off" period of 20 weeks before you (or you and your spouse jointly) can apply for a conditional order which is the first stage of the divorce.

-A conditional order means that the court accepts you are entitled to a dissolution, but it does not mean your dissolution is final.
-In the eyes of the law, your civil partnership still exists.
+A conditional order means that the court accepts you are entitled to a divorce, but it does not mean your divorce is final.
+In the eyes of the law, you are still married.